wp-graphql/wp-graphql-woocommerce/README.md

 View [Roadmap](https://github.com/kidunot89/wp-graphql-woocommerce/projects/1) to see progress...

 ## Unit Tests
-Until the documentation is in full effect, it's recommended that a [GraphiQL](https://github.com/graphql/graphiql) based-tool like [WPGraphiQL](https://github.com/wp-graphql/wp-graphiql) be used to view the GraphQL schema, an alternative to this is viewing the unit tests located in `tests/wpunit` directory.
+Until the documentation is in full effect, it's recommended that a [GraphiQL](https://github.com/graphql/graphiql)-based tool like [WPGraphiQL](https://github.com/wp-graphql/wp-graphiql) be used to view the GraphQL schema, an alternative to this is viewing the unit tests located in `tests/wpunit` directory.
 Which are constantly updated along with the project.
 If you're interested in contributing when I begin accepting contribution or simply want to run the tests.
 Follow the instruction below.

 ### Prerequisties
 - Shell/CMD access